bdbai/iconv-native-rs/README.md

 On Linux with glibc, the built-in [`iconv`](https://man7.org/linux/man-pages/man3/iconv.3.html) is used by default, controlled by feature `libc-iconv`.
 You may also disable default features and enable `libiconv` to use the `libiconv` library instead.

-Other libcs may not have an `iconv` implementation that is compatible with glibc's, hence `libc-iconv` feature does not apply to them.
+Other libcs may not have an `iconv` implementation that is compatible with glibc's (specifically the `//IGNORE` extension), hence `libc-iconv` feature does not apply to them.
 By default, `fallback-libiconv` feature applies and will link to the `libiconv` library.
 Make sure to have `libiconv` installed on user's system.

 ### macOS